Faaizz/sre_exercise/README.md

 Use the `for_each` meta-argument in resource blocks iteratively create subnets and their respective route associations.
 To facilitate this, transform the `subnet_availability_zones` input variable into a local variable.
 Also, adjust the CIDR ranges for the subnets to avoid overlap (all subnets had the same CIDR range: `172.0.0.0/20`) and adjust the VPC CIDR range to provide more IP addresses.

+The `for_each` meta-argument is also used to condense management of EFS mount targets for each subnet.